|

 What kind of chemical solution is used in a light peel?
 Again, it will depend on your provider and your skin’s needs.

 However, mild exfoliating solutions are used during a light peel.
-As mentioned earlier, it requires little to no downtime, and it’s not as harsh as medium/deep peels.
+As mentioned earlier, it requires little to no downtime and is less harsh than medium- or deep-peels.

-You’ll notice that Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs) are common to use in light peels.
-These chemical exfoliants can be found over the counter in serums and are produced by many skincare brands.
+You’ll notice that Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs) are commonly used in light peels.

 Pros & Cons